shcallaway/javascript-widgets/README.md

 #JavaScript Widgets

-JavaScript Widgets is an exercise in MVC JS consisting of tiny, modular, client-side applications.
+This website is an exercise in model-view-controller Javascript, consisting of tiny, modular, client-side applications.